arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/features.md

 <FeatureList>

 <Feature title="STM32 ARM Cortex-M4" image="core">
-At the core of the robot there is a powerfull 32-bit MCU.
+At the core of the robot there is a powerful 32-bit MCU.
 </Feature>

 <Feature title="Cheat Sheet" image="communication">